 Dosage Considerations

-- Metabolism: When you consume an edible, the cannabinoids, such as THC, are processed by the digestive system and metabolized in the liver before entering the bloodstream.
+While edibles can provide a consistent dosage every time you take them, there are other factors that can affect the way the edible affects you.
+Here are some factors to consider when you are taking edibles:- Metabolism: When you consume an edible, the cannabinoids, such as THC, are processed by the digestive system and metabolized in the liver before entering the bloodstream.
 The rate at which your body metabolizes these compounds can vary from person to person.

 - Individual body chemistry: Each person has a unique endocannabinoid system, which is the system in the body that interacts with cannabinoids.
 Factors such as genetic makeup, enzyme activity, and receptor sensitivity can influence how an individual responds to cannabinoids.